5 Phases of Developing Medical Devices: A Comprehensive Guide

 Phase 2: Conceptualisation and feasibility

-You should now be documenting detailed customer needs, taking feedback via surveys and research with patients and clinicians.
-This will all be supplemented by competitor analysis as well as life science market research to inform your planning and designs.
+You will now be documenting detailed customer needs, taking feedback via surveys and research with patients and clinicians.
+This will all be supplemented by competitor analysis as well as life science market research to inform you about planning and designs.

 These customer needs will inform the initial design inputs that aids conceptualisation and proof of concept via prototyping of all (or part) of a conceived product.